Families supporting families in private home education...

 Members may register their students for classes through SOCCO.
 Class payments are given directly to the teacher and SOCCO does not collect class payments.
 Please be respectful of the teacher’s time and energy.
 Please notify the teacher as soon as you can if you know your student will not be in attendance for a particular week.
 Parents and students are expected to be respectful of the household rules when we are meeting at another member’s home for classes.

-Members who wish to teach a class will be asked to complete the teacher application in addition to the membership application.
-Any teacher, leader, coordinator or host who is not a member of SOCCO will be asked to read and sign a teacher’s application available from the SOCCO board.
+Anyone who is not a member of SOCCO will be asked to read and sign a teacher’s application available from the SOCCO board.
 Teachers are responsible for collecting class payments.

 Health Guidelines